-- Make improvements to the process to create more transparency and efficiency. - Potentially hire new Staff member to assist the public.
+- Analyze current practices to see where improvements can be made. - Make improvements to the process to create more transparency and efficiency. - Potentially hire new Staff member to assist the public.

 Estimated Cost: TBD.
 If a Staff member is to be hired, there would be ongoing costs for that position.
-Staff is currently researching what duties and title would be appropriate for this position which would then determine what the cost to the City would be.
+Staff are currently researching what duties and title would be appropriate for this position which would then determine what the cost to the City would be.